12 Taking Action

-“The east wall going towards the Filgore range is weak.
+“The east wall going toward the Filgore range is weak.
 It would take some effort, but a battering ram could reduce a section to rubble.
 We can’t defend the gates, let alone the rest of the wall.”

 “Josah, I’ve been very fortunate anticipating what Luka will do.
 But that’s because I knew of his plans.
 He never expected to have a Chronicler declare Eva Marie as the Lady, or that we would be here to defend her.”